-Bring maps of the Tribal planning area and invite participants to share their knowledge of the Tribe and awareness of natural hazards.
+Bring maps of the planning area and invite participants to share their knowledge and awareness of natural hazards.
 This could include marking the location of essential community facilities, vulnerable populations, important infrastructure, or cultural areas in need of protecting.
 It could also include asking participants to indicate where hazards have occurred in the past to help inform Steps 2 and 3 of the planning process.

 Introduce the Asset Inventory and the Capability Assessment Worksheets to the planning team.
-Introduce the NFIP Compliance Worksheet if your Tribe participates in the NFIP.
+Introduce the NFIP Compliance Worksheet if you participate in the NFIP.
 Encourage team members to fill out the worksheets based on their expertise but give them time after the meeting to finish and return them.